opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 - OSCA
 ---

-**Amanda Casari:** My name is Amanda Casari.
+**amanda casari:** My name is amanda casari.
 My pronouns are she/her.
 Today is 23, October 2021.
 I'm speaking with Samson Goddy, who I met at PyCon two years ago now — I think it was 2019, in Cleveland, Ohio.
 I'm recording this conversation for Open Source Stories in what looks pretty dark, but it's actually a beautiful sunny-ish day here in New England.
 My first memory of a computer — my uncle worked for IBM in the early 1980s.
 He gave us a home PC, it was an IBM PC, Jr, to have that started living in my dining room when I was a kid.
 Samson, can you introduce yourself?

 **Samson Goddy:** Sure.
 Hi.
 My name is Samson Goddy:, he/him.
 And should I say like today's date, or should I just skip that?

-**Amanda Casari:** Nah!
+**amanda casari:** Nah!

 **Samson Goddy:** So I'm recording from London, United Kingdom.
 But I'm Nigerian.
 I'm from Nigeria.

-**Amanda Casari:** Oh, what's your first memory of a computer in your life?
+**amanda casari:** Oh, what's your first memory of a computer in your life?

 ## On the futility of trying to avoid “office” work